pniederlag/susy/docs/diy.rst

 (or extending one of ours).

-We've written a powerful new :doc:`Default Syntax <settings>`, and we're keeping the old :doc:`susyone/index` available as well.
+We've written a powerful new :doc:`Default Syntax <settings>`, and we're keeping the old :doc:`susyone` available as well.
 But why stop there?
 You can *create your own unique syntax*, or port over the language of existing tools like